Best Of17 min read

 Key Features:

-• Unlimited simultaneous connections — zero cap
+• Unlimited simultaneous connections — truly unlimited

-• CleanWeb — blocks ads, trackers, malware, and phishing attempts
+• CleanWeb — blocks ads, trackers, malware, and phishing

 • NoBorders mode for restrictive network environments